strelec/MemoryBeast/README.md

 GROUP BY sdk
 ```

-During the execution of the query, the communication to servers and back is clearly visible.
-For the above query, the client first sends it in an agreed-upon form to all the instances.
+During the execution of the query, the communication to workers and back is clearly visible.
+For the above query, the client first sends it in an agreed-upon form to all the workers.
 Notice how `AVG` gets separated into `COUNT` and `SUM`.

 ```json